 If you wanted to temper your chocolate, you could get a similar result at room temperature, too.
 Someday I'll have my pastry-chef mother teach me how to temper chocolate.
 But it hasn't happened yet, so in the fridge they go.

-Free, Printable, One Page Version of the Buckeye Candy Recipe:
+Free, Printable, One Page Version of the Buckeye Balls Recipe:

 Other Sweet Treats for Christmas from the Festive Christmas Ideas Blog Hop: